Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 How do you ensure you are delivering the right message to the right people at the right time?

 Identifying your target audience is the foundation of your marketing strategy.
 You could have the best freakin’ product on the market, but if you’re not targeting the right people, you won’t see any success with it.

 This entails understanding who your ideal prospects and customers are, who are your competitors as well as the core pain points that your product or service solves.We reached out to 48 marketers to find out how they research and identify their target audiences, and so we’ve put together what we learned in this post, including:

 A target audience is a group of people who are the most likely to want to buy your products or services, meaning that this is the group you should focus on getting your ad campaigns in front of.

 These people (consumers) are described by behavior and specific demographic details (e.g. out of shape men between the ages of 30 – 50).

-Creating a target audience is essential for knowing where to focus your sales and marketing efforts.
+Creating a target audience is essential for knowing where to focus your sales and build a sales funnel that boosts marketing efforts.
 This helps you to understand who your target customer is and what they care about.
 This can include: